Ask an expert: Why do nonsmokers get lung cancer?

 Six ways to protect yourself and your family

 1. Test your home for radon.
 Radon testing is incredibly important, especially with the high levels of radon that we see in Oregon, and particularly in the Portland metropolitan area, because of our geological composition.
 The EPA estimates that one of every 15 homes in the U.S. has unsafe radon levels.
 In Multnomah County, it's closer to one in three; 32 percent of homes in Multnomah County, as well as 19 percent of homes in Clackamas County and 13 percent of homes in Washington County, have unsafe radon levels.
 (Check your county's statistics here.)
 Testing is easy, and now is a good time to do it, before warmer weather has you opening windows and increasing the air circulation in your house.
 Inexpensive test kits are available at most home improvement stores.
 If your result comes back showing higher levels of radon, there are several companies in the Portland area that install fairly simple removal systems.
-Learn more about radon testing and removal here.
 And spread the word among your friends and family members.

 2. Avoid smoking and secondhand smoke.
 The biggest impact we can make on reducing lung cancer is by eliminating tobacco use and tobacco exposure.
 Make your home a no-smoking zone, and support indoor clean air acts and anti-smoking legislation.
 If there is a smoker in your household, there is no better motivator to quit than the health of your children.
 Take advantage of every resource to help a smoker quit for good.